yoinc/knife_forge/README.md

 - replace the restrictive base node name with serial appended to a custom formatable string that has access to any of the knife command line options.
 - command line switch to run in the foreground
+- remove the ec2 specific items to allow it to work with any hosting provider

 ## LICENSE: